mslycn/wyoming-funasr/README_ZH.md

 ## server.py

-how to write a stt server Wyoming=1.8.0 for home assistant voice assistant
+how to write a stt server Wyoming=1.8.0 for home assistant voice assistant.

+non-streaming STT

 Wyoming 1.8.0 事件